Telecommunication-Telemedia-Assessment/AVRate/README.md

 Before the actual use, configuration has to be done in three parts, a main XML configuration file, a playlist containing the data that is to be played and some settings right before the test regarding the test subjects.

-When using the hardware slider at a local display, the player should be mplayer.

 # Acknowledgment